Option 1: Apply Online for an eCard

 - All residents of the counties: Charles City, Chesterfield, Dinwiddie, Goochland, Hanover, Henrico, King William, New Kent, Powhatan, and Prince George.

-Non Residents who live outside the City of Richmond and surrounding counties may obtain a fee card or a deposit card.
+Non Residents who live outside the City of Richmond and surrounding counties may obtain a fee card.

 Lose your card?